-In March 2017, a shareholder derivative suit was filed in the Court of Common Pleas of Philadelphia County.
+In March 2017, a shareholder derivative suit was filed by plaintiff David Heed in the Court of Common Pleas of Philadelphia County.
 A notice of removal to the United States District Court for the Eastern District of Pennsylvania has been filed.
 Plaintiff has filed a motion to remand.
-The suit alleges breaches of fiduciary duties and other allegedly wrongful conduct by the members of the board of directors and certain officers of Universal Health Services, Inc. relating to practices at our behavioral health facilities.
+The suit alleges breaches of fiduciary duties and other allegedly wrongful conduct by the members of the Board of Directors and certain officers of Universal Health Services, Inc. relating to practices at our behavioral health facilities.
 UHS has been named as a nominal defendant in the case.
-The defendants deny liability and intend to defend the case vigorously.
-At this time, we are uncertain as to potential liability or financial exposure, if any, which may be associated with this matter.
+(Case No. 2:17-cv-01476-LS).
+In May, June and July 2017, additional shareholder derivative suits were filed in the United States District Court for the Eastern District of Pennsylvania.
+The plaintiffs in those cases are: Central Laborers' Pension Fund (Case No. 17-cv-02187-LS); Firemen's Retirement System of St. Louis (Case No. 17-cv-02317-LS); Waterford Township Police & Fire Retirement System (Case No. 17-cv-02595-LS); and Amalgamated Bank Longview Funds (Case No. 17-cv-03404-LS).
+The Fireman's Retirement System case has since been voluntarily dismissed.
+In addition, a shareholder derivative case was filed in Chancery Court in Delaware by the Delaware County Employees' Retirement Fund (Case No. 2017-0475-JTL).
+These additional cases make substantially similar allegations and claims based upon alleged violations of federal securities laws as well common law causes of action against the individual defendants.
+All of these additional cases have also named all members of the UHS Board of Directors as well as certain officers of the Company.
+The defendants deny liability and intend to defend these cases vigorously.
+At this time, we are uncertain as to potential liability or financial exposure, if any, which may be associated with these matters.